 Inspired by his parents’ passion for modern art, Charlotte resident and Switzerland native Andreas Bechtler made their 70-year collection available to the public when he opened the Bechtler Museum of Modern Art in 2010.
 Featuring modern art from every major school and movement in the 20th century, the museum is housed inside a visually striking building designed by Swiss architect, Mario Botta.
 The iconic shimmering 17-foot Firebird sculpture that stands at the entrance is a popular photo backdrop for museum visitors and passersby.

 The Mint Museum was North Carolina’s first art museum, and the Mint Museum Uptown houses the globally renowned Craft + Design collection.
 Showcasing an extensive collection of American, modern and contemporary art, the museum galleries feature a range of artistic styles from traditional to avant-garde.

 Whether it’s at the Knight Theater, Spirit Square’s McGlohon Theater or a show at one of Blumenthal Performing Arts Center’s venues, theater buffs have their pick of shows throughout the year.
-I concluded my Charlotte staycation the best way possible — a matinee showing of Hamilton at the Belk Theater.
+I concluded my staycation the best way possible — a matinee showing of Hamilton at the Belk Theater.

 (Photos: Kristy Tolley)